-You want to offer something juicy to discerning people in their first steps towards your business.
-This is where Content Writing comes in.
+Interesting people in their first steps towards your business is where Content Writing shines.
+This is because we Google.

-These days, business managers are not waiting to be sold to.
-They’re out gathering information, looking at various recommendations or reviews, and making decisions about your competitive space (and your company) before they ever pick up the phone.
+Both business buyers and consumers are gathering information, analysing what are the best options or the most innovative answers to a problem.
+People are looking at various recommendations and making decisions about your competitive space before they ever pick up the phone.

-Whether good or bad, many prospective buyers form a preconceived idea about your company before they meet your team.
-Some have a preconceived notion that your industry is terrible, or that the role you perform is redundant.
+From this, prospective buyers form a preconceived idea about your company before they meet your team.
+Some may even have a preconceived notion that the role you perform is redundant.
 Someone once said to me, “Oh, auto-bots will be writing all our content soon, so we won’t need writers.”
 (Ouch!)
-Bots are now ‘writing’ news items, but for forming persuasive articles, not so much!
+(Bots are now ‘writing’ news items)

-Globally, on average, marketers spend over 25% of their marketing budget on content marketing.
+Why do you need a Content Specialist to review your blog and downloadables?
+Because of the investment in money and time.
+Globally, marketers spend over 25% of their marketing budget on content marketing.
 (DemandMetric.com)

 Dr. Seuss was right: eating Green Eggs and Ham is a bit off-putting at first.
 So is writing masses of niche articles to impress virtual strangers.
 Pillar posts.
 Topical series.
 Lead-attracting guides or reports.

 What if nobody reads them?
 What if the articles don’t represent our brand values?

 Regarding branded content, Demand Metric found that 68% of people spend time reading about brands that interest them (CM infographic).
 Much of this reading is on blogs or in magazine articles.

 Some prefer graphics, so marketers use blog banners or infographics or real-life photography to ‘speak’ to their audience in another way.

-You are wanting a steady and strong brand voice and someone who can lead your content publishing.
-As a manager or director, you have little time to be fiddling with revisions, checking facts, or comparing articles to see if the writing voice has changed.
+You desire a strong brand voice and someone who can direct your blog publishing.
+As a manager, you have little time to be fiddling with revisions, checking facts, or comparing articles to see if the writing voice has changed.